Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: Model Validation

 \section{Model Validation}

 The previous sections demonstrated that, under the proposed hierarchical regression model, there is little evidence for a consistent winner-/loser-effect across the population of online chess players studied.
 However, our model is very much a simplification of the complex nature of such data.
-One important consideration which are model does not account for is the temporal nature of this data.
+One important consideration which our model does not account for is the temporal nature of this data.
 Many of the focal players in these datasets have several years of games in the dataset.
 It is possible that potential experiential effects can change over time, which we would fail to capture in this model.
 There is the potential for strong temporal dependence in this data which we do not account for in our simplified model.
-Below we consider several methods to evaluate the fit of our proposed model in the context of these potential issues.
+Below we consider one method to evaluate the fit of our proposed model in the context of these potential issues.
+We include an additional model checking procedure in the appendix, {examining permutation distributions of the game results.} We also include there a simulation study, indicating roughly how many games would be required to detect experiential effects of varying sizes.
 We demonstrate that while our model may somewhat suffer from ignoring the clear temporal structure in this data, the current model can capture much of the dependence in this data.